secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 **Important Notes**
 - A Draft Proposal PDF is not an Order Form.
 All quotes must go through the applicable approval process before you can generate an Order Form.
 Draft Proposals are not guaranteed approval.
 - A Draft Proposal PDF will not be accepted in place of an Order Form under any circumstance.
-- To genarate a legitimate order form, you must update the Quote Tempalte from teh Draft selection to relevant order form template for the opp
+.
+To generate a legitimate order form, you must update the Quote Template from the Draft selection to relevant order form template for the opp

 ### **Non-standard Quotes**